 - Working knowledge of Microsoft Office Suite, specifically Excel and Word

 - Outstanding organizational skills and time management capabilities

 - Can work cohesively in a team environment and follow directions well

 - Computer skills to include Microsoft Word and Excel, Outlook, and other company-proprietary computer programs

 The Underwriter will join a growing team charged to review and evaluate case data to present fair and sound stop-loss pricing.
 In this role, the Underwriter will report directly to the Assistant Vice President of Underwriting.

-Identify and suggest creative underwriting solutions through a knowledge of various TPA programs, Reference Based Pricing vendors, and cost containment initiatives
+- Identify and suggest creative underwriting solutions through knowledge of various TPA programs, Reference Based Pricing vendors, and cost-containment initiatives

 Skills and experience

-Demonstrated consultative approach to underwriting or toward UW process
+- Demonstrated consultative approach to underwriting or toward the UW process

 Key duties and responsibilities